s1as3r/skripts/Readme.md

 Before running a script make sure to install it's dependencies.

-Most of these scripts are writeen in python so, usually it's done by just running `pip install -r requirements.txt` inside its folder.
+Most of these scripts are written in python so, usually it's done by just running `pip install -r requirements.txt` inside its folder.

-If it's a bash script or a script written in some other lang, refer the readme or look around inside the script itself.
+If it's a bash script or a script written in some other lang, refer to the readme or look around inside the script itself.

-To get the exact usage instructions of a script, refer to the readme of the respsctive script.
+To get the exact usage instructions of a script, refer to the readme of the respective script.

 ## Contents